 10:30 am – 12:00 pm

-We hope you’ll join us this month for another great discussion.
+We hope you’ll join us this month for another great discussion with this thoughtful, welcoming group.
 All are welcome.

 We hope you’ll join us to read and discuss.
 New members are always welcome.